himanshusharma89/gpt-powered-doc-generator/README.md

 # GPT Powered Doc Generator

-A basic working integration of Copilot (or ChatGPT) that parses the Swagger and unit test files.
+A basic working integration of GPT that parses the Swagger and unit test files.
 A mechanism that intelligently formats and generates technical documentation from these sources.

 ## Features

 - AI integration that parses the Swagger and unit test files
-- Formats and generates technical docymentation from the Swagger and unit test files
+- Formats and generates technical documentation from the Swagger and unit test files
-- Extract output in human readable markdown form, exmapling the functionality as per the input
+- Extract output in human-readable markdown form, explaining the functionality as per the input

 ## Getting Started